moj-analytical-services/user-guidance/source/documentation/github.md

 To add the SSH key to GitHub, you should follow the guidance [here](https://help.github.com/en/articles/adding-a-new-ssh-key-to-your-github-account).

-### Configure you username and email in Git on the Analytical Platform
+### Configure your username and email in Git on the Analytical Platform

 To configure your username and email in Git on the Analytical Platform using RStudio or JupyterLab, follow the steps below: